gasaajalan-hub/gasaajalan-hub.github.io/replit.md

 ## Recent Changes
 - **2025-11-02**: Migrated from Lovable to Replit
-  - Configured Vite for GitHub Pages with root directory base path
+  - Configured Vite for GitHub Pages with root directory base path (`base: "/"`)
   - Updated server configuration to use port 5000 and host 0.0.0.0
   - Added React Router future flags for v7 compatibility
+  - Added `basename={import.meta.env.BASE_URL}` to BrowserRouter for GitHub Pages compatibility
   - Installed all npm dependencies
+  - Added gh-pages package for easy deployment
+  - Created `.nojekyll` file in public folder for GitHub Pages
+  - Added deploy scripts to package.json
+  - Created DEPLOY.md with deployment instructions for GitHub Pages

 ## Pages
 - **Home** (`/`) - Landing page with hero section